 Zi and Nikko go off the their room, Janah and I to ours, we leave Amaya, Chloe and the twins to get up to girl follies in whatever combo they decide.
 I can be in either of the twins’ heads, or Amaya’s, tonight I skip it and focus on Janah.
 She gets extra warm in a luxury hotel, I think we steamed the windows.

 This morning, we keep it simple, same restaurant for breakfast, typical American, eggs to order, potatoes, crispy bacon, the twins add an order of pastrami hash which is tasty, so we got a second.

 We meet downstairs at ten and take off to pass by the meeting site, then tour around Portland.
-The talk will be held at a downtown hotel, the Hotel Monaco, we park and take a walk through the lobby.
+The talk will be held at a downtown hotel, the Hotel Monad, we park and take a walk through the lobby.

 Chloe, “Zi and I need to take a look outside, find a spot to observe people going in and out.”

 “I’ll go with them, cruise spots with a vantage point of the entrance.”